Stones Are Valuable Too

 After attending awareness meetings on natural resource management, conservation agriculture, and land treatment, Jabra was convinced that his land could be transformed into a fertile, cultivable farmland.
 During the stone bunding work, he contributed by clearing away unwanted bushes.
 He was amazed to see the change that the land had undergone on the first day alone!

 Motivated by the transformation, he and his wife, Baidi, continued to help in the stone bunding work along with the other labourers.
 Finally, they witnessed the full transformation of their undulating land.

-Finally, both the husband and wife witnessed the transformation of their undulating land.
-Now they are planning to grow maize and pigeon peas in the same plot for the first time during the coming monsoon.
-Following the advice given to them during the training on Conservation Agriculture, and noticing the benefits of stone bunding on their land, the couple is careful not to plough the land too deep for sowing seeds.
-Mr. Jabra is thankful to EFICOR; he said,
+Now, they are planning to grow maize and pigeon peas in the same plot for the first time during the coming monsoon.
+Following the advice given to them during the conservation agriculture training, and noticing the benefits of stone bunding on their land, the couple is careful not to plough the land too deep for sowing seeds.